lelylan/simple-oauth2/API.md

 * `redirectURI` String representing the registered application URI where the user is redirected after authentication
 * `scope` String or array of strings representing the application privileges
-* `state` String representing an opaque value used by the client to main the state between the request and the callback
+* `state` String representing an opaque value used by the client to main the state between the request and the callback.
+If using the `generateState` option, passing in a `state` value is ignored.

 Additional options will be automatically serialized as query params in the resulting URL.